electrumsv/electrumsv/docs/standalone/index.rst

 Building on ElectrumSV
 ----------------------

+How is ElectrumSV implemented?
+    Read more about the
+    :doc:`codebase reference <building-on-electrumsv/codebase-reference>`.

 How can I access my wallet using the REST API?
     For most users, accessing their wallet with the user interface will be fine.
 But if you have a minimal amount of development skill the availability of the REST API gives you a lot more flexibility.
 The REST API allows a variety of actions among them loading multiple wallets, accessing different accounts, obtaining payment destinations or scripts from any of the accounts.
 Perhaps you want to add your own interface for your wallet or maybe automate how you use it.
-Read more about the :doc:`REST API <building-on-electrumsv/rest-api>`.
+Read more about the
+    :doc:`REST API <building-on-electrumsv/rest-api>`.

 How would I extend ElectrumSV as a customised wallet server?
     The REST API is limited in what it can do by nature.
 Getting the ElectrumSV development team